suit-wg/manifest-spec/draft-ietf-suit-manifest-02.md

 * Directive: An action for the Recipient to perform.
 * Command: A Condition or a Directive.
 * Trusted Execution: A process by which a system ensures that only trusted code is executed, for example secure boot.
+* A/B images: Dividing a device's storage into two or more bootable images, at different offsets, such that the active image can write to the inactive image(s).

+The map indices in this encoding are reset to 1 for each map within the structure.
+This is to keep the indices as small as possible.
+The goal is to keep the index objects to single bytes (CBOR positive integers 1-23).

+Wherever enumerations are used, they are started at 1.
+This allows detection of several common software errors that are caused by uninitialised variables.
+Positive numbers in enumerations are reserved for IANA registration.
+Negative numbers are used to identify application-specific implementations.

+CDDL names are hyphenated and CDDL structures follow the convention adopted in COSE {{RFC8152}}: SUIT_Structure_Name.

+# How to use this document

+For information about firmware update in general and the background of the suit manifest, see {{background}}.
+To implement an updatable device, see {{interpreter-behaviour}} and {{manifest-structure}}.
+To implement a tool that generates updates, see {{creating-manifests}} and {{manifest-structure}}.

-#  Distributing firmware
+# Background {#background}

-Distributing firmware in a multi-party environment is a difficult operation.
+Distributing firmware updates to diverse devices with diverse trust anchors in a coordinated system presents unique challenges.
+Devices have a broad set of constraints, requiring different metadata to make appropriate decisions.
+There may be many actors in production IoT systems, each of whom has some authority.
+Distributing firmware in such a multi-party environment presents additional challenges.
 Each party requires a different subset of data.
 Some data may not be accessible to all parties.
 Multiple signatures may be required from parties with different authorities.
 This topic is covered in more depth in {{Architecture}}.

-# Workflow of a device applying a firmware update
+## Landscape

+The various constraints on IoT devices creates a broad set of use-case requirements.
+For example, devices with:

+* limited processing power and storage may require a simple representation of metadata.
+* bandwidth constraints may require firmware compression or partial update support.
+* bootloader complexity constraints may require simple selection between two bootable images.
+* small internal storage may require external storage support.
+* multiple processors may require coordinated update of all applications.
+* large storage and complex functionality may require parallel update of many software components.
+* mesh networks may require multicast distribution.

+Supporting the requirements introduced by the constraints on IoT devices requires the flexibility to represent a diverse set of possible metadata, but also requires that the encoding is kept simple.

+##  Update Workflow Model

+There are several fundamental assumptions that inform the model of the firmware update workflow:

+* Compatibility must be checked before any other operation is performed
+* All dependency manifests should be present before any payload is fetched
+* In some applications, payloads must be fetched and validated prior to installation

+There are several fundamental assumptions that inform the model of the secure boot workflow:

+* Compatibility must be checked before any other operation is performed
+* All dependencies and payloads must be validated prior to loading
+* All loaded images must be validated prior to execution

-The manifest is designed to work with a pull parser, where each section of the manifest is used in sequence.
+Based on these assumptions, the manifest is structured to work with a pull parser, where each section of the manifest is used in sequence.
 The expected workflow for a device installing an update can be broken down into 5 steps:

 1. Verify the signature of the manifest
 2. Verify the applicability of the manifest